 Falcon was founded in 1869 making it 150 years old in 2019.
 A brief history of the club is attached.

 You’ll find us just upstream of Donnington Bridge in East Oxford (postcode for satnav is OX4 4BJ), where most Saturday and Sunday mornings or weekday evenings you will find someone to chat to about rowing, kayaking or open canoeing.

-Falcon Rowing and Canoeing Club is a community amateur sports club and a not-for-profit Comapny Limited by Guarantee.
-Day to day club management is the responsibility of the General Management Committee whereas the activities of the two separate sports are organised by the separate rowing and canoe/kayak sub-committees.
+Falcon Boat Club is a Charitable Incorporated Organisation run by a board of Trustees.
+Day to day club management of sporting activities are organised by the separate rowing and canoe/kayak sub-committees.